-Freddie Mac Mortgage Participation Certificates, or "PCs," are single-class securities, guaranteed by Freddie Mac, that represent undivided interests in pools of residential Mortgages.
+Freddie Mac's Multifamily Mortgage Participation Certificates, or "PCs," are single-class securities, guaranteed by Freddie Mac, that represent undivided beneficial ownership interests in individual Mortgages or pools of Mortgages backed by multifamily residential rental properties, including assisted living, skilled nursing and/or memory care facilities.
 Nearly all Mortgages that back PCs are conventional mortgages, which means that neither the United States nor any federal agency or instrumentality guarantees or insures them.

-If the underlying Mortgages have a fixed rate of interest, the PCs may be either "Gold PCs" or "Original PCs."
 If the underlying Mortgages are ARMs, the related PCs are called "ARM PCs."

-For Gold PCs, there is a delay of approximately 45 days between the time interest begins to accrue and the time the PC investor receives his interest payment.
+Unless otherwise specified in the related supplement, there will be a delay of approximately 55 days between the time interest begins to accrue and the time the PC investor receives his interest payment.
 This time period is a "Payment Delay."
-For ARM PCs and Original PCs there is a Payment Delay of approximately 75 days.